 - Often follows a subject or bounces around

-- Plays in the edit for an extended amount of time
+- Usually plays in the edit for an extended amount of time

 Keep this tracking shot definition in mind, because it is much more broad than most filmmakers may think, and this limits their creativity.